 - Short sleeves or a tank top – If wearing a tank top, make sure to apply the anti-chafe along your arms and sunscreen!

 - Shorts or capris – Capris eliminate the possible issue of shorts riding up and for many taking away that one potential snafu is the best possible reason to wear them over shorts.
+(Checkout my favorite running shorts with pockets for all your fuel)

 - Running Underwear (optional) – this is an ongoing debate so I’ll just say, again I’m a fan of less areas for potential chafing or sweat collection.
 I HIGHLY recommend dry fit underwear if you aren’t going commando.

-- Sports Bra – ladies I CANNOT stress enough that you want to try and find seamless sports bras when possible.
+- Sports Bra – ladies I CANNOT stress enough that you want to try and find seamless running sports bras when possible.
 If you have one that provides a lot of support test it out on long runs and again apply that anti-chafe like butter.

 Honestly, that’s it!